-Total revenue increased 25% for the three months ending March 2018, over the same period in 2017.
-This increase is attributable to an increase in drilling activity in the Company's US and certain International markets, partially offset by lower Canadian activity.
-The first guarter 2018 results were negatively impacted from a stronger Canadian dollar relative to the US dollar.
+Total revenue increased 22% and 24% for the three and six months ending June 2018, over the same period in 2017.
+This increase is attributable to an increase in drilling activity in the Company's US and major International markets, partially offset by lower Canadian activity.
+The second quarter and year-to-date 2018 results, as compared to corresponding period in 2017, were negatively impacted by a stronger Canadian dollar relative to the US dollar.

-Industry activity in the US market increased 32% in the first guarter of 2018 compared to the corresponding period in 2017, while first guarter Canadian rig activity decreased 9%.
-Canadian EDR days, which includes some non-oil and gas-related activity, decreased 11% in the first quarter of 2018 from 2017 levels, while US EDR days increased by 44% from the first guarter of 2017.
+Industry activity in the US market increased 17% in the second quarter of 2018 compared to the corresponding period in 2017, while second quarter Canadian rig activity decreased 9%.
+US EDR days increased by 29% in the second quarter of 2018 compared to the corresponding period in 2017, while second quarter Canadian EDR days, which includes some non-oil and gas-related activity, decreased 10% from 2017 levels.
+Both the US and the Canadian business units saw increases in revenue per EDR day when measured in local currencies.

-For the first three months of 2018, the Pason EDR was installed on 60% of the land rigs in the US compared to 55% during the same time period in 2017.
+In the second quarter of 2018, the Pason EDR was installed on 61% of the land rigs in the US market compared to 56% during the same time period of 2017.

-For the three months ended March 31, 2018, the Pason EDR was installed on 88% of the land rigs in the Canadian market; for the same time period in 2017 the Pason EDR was installed on 90% of the land rigs.
+In the second quarter of 2018, the Pason EDR was installed on 86% of the land rigs in the Canadian market compared to 87% during the same period of 2017.
 For the purposes of market share, the Company uses the number of EDR days billed and oil and gas drilling days as reported by accepted industry sources.

-Revenue generated from the Company's other wellsite instrumentation products was largely driven by the increases in drilling activity.
-The Company also benefited from increased adoption of certain EDR peripherals and higher-tiered communications offerings.
-In Canada, despite the decrease in industry activity, the Company saw increased revenue from its Drilling Intelligence products, including the Company's implementation of the Drilling Advisory SystemTM technology licensed from ExxonMobilTM.
+Revenue generated from the Company's other wellsite instrumentation products was largely driven by the increase in drilling activity in the US market combined with increases in the adoption of certain EDR peripherals and an increase in revenue from the Company's Drilling Intelligence products, including the continued roll-out of the Drilling Advisory System[TM] technology licensed from ExxonMobil[TM].

-For the first quarter of 2018, the Company saw an increase in activity in all major regions of the International segment with the largest increases in Australia and Argentina.
+For the second quarter of 2018, the Company saw an increase in activity in all major regions of the International segment with the largest increases in Australia and Argentina.